getcarina/getcarina.com/_getting-started/2015-10-24-carina-cli.md

 3. Verify that you can issue `carina` commands:

     ```bash
     $ carina ls
     ClusterName         Flavor              Nodes               AutoScale           Status
-      websocketsrock    container1-2G    2      true         active
+    test                container1-4G       1                   false               active
     ```

-      The output is your list of clusters, if you have some clusters already running.
+    The output is your list of clusters, if you already have some clusters already running.

 ### Create and connect to your cluster